DominiqueMakowski/CV/cv/README.md

   lowercase `i` surviving as literal `i`.
 Typst extracts it as `School of Psychology, University of Sussex`.
 Same appearance, but a parser now reads the actual words.

+Accessibility and ATS rules the template now enforces:

+- **Every image is either described or marked decorative.** Logos, flags and the contact icons sit next to the name they stand for, so they are tagged as artifacts (`pdf.artifact`) and skipped.
+The photo, the impact plot and the project pictures carry alt text - the last from `alt:` in `projects.yml`.
+  The build fails on a figure with neither.
+- **No hyphenation.** A word broken across lines extracts as two fragments (`disor- ders`), which literal keyword matching misses.
+Only real compounds (`ageing-related`) still break at their hyphen.
+- **Identifiers are in the text, not only behind links.** The GitHub address is spelled out in the header.
+The ORCID is an iD mark beside the Publications heading, linked to the record and with the iD as its alt text (the header has no room for it); it and the Scholar profile id are the only identifiers that are link-only.
+- The contact icons still appear as four private-use characters to extractors that ignore tagging (pypdf does); tag-aware readers skip them.